solectrus/senec-collector/README.md

 # SENEC collector

-Collect data from SENEC photovoltaics and push it to InfluxDB 2
+Collect data from SENEC Solar Battery Storage System and push it to InfluxDB 2

 Allows accessing a local SENEC device (V2 + V3) as well as the SENEC cloud (V4).